-Each Bcome namespace has its own Registry, the framework giving you a means of adding context-specific method hooks to your application.
-It is in this way that you are able to build up unique (re-usable) interfaces on top of your namespaces.
+Each Bcome node has its own Registry, the framework giving you a means of adding context-specific method hooks to your application.
+In this way that you are able to build DRY interfaces, reusing method hooks in different contexts.

-Note: The Registry is designed for reusability, and so you may associate the same tasks with different namespaces, DRY'ing up your code.
+Note: The Registry is designed for reusability so that you may associate the same tasks with different nodes, DRY'ing up your code.

 Have a look also at the The Metadata Framework.
-By associating context-specific data to your namespaces, the same Registry task re-used becomes way more powerful.
+By associating context-specific data to your nodes, the same Registry task re-used becomes way more powerful.

-Within any namespace in Bcome, invoke the registry method to view your available methods.
+Within any node in Bcome, invoke the registry method to view your available methods.